-Eco-schemes will incentivise farmers to implement environmental and climate-friendly practices that go beyond the legal requirements and to shift towards more sustainable and environmentally friendly agriculture.
+Eco-schemes will incentivise farmers to implement environmental and climatefriendly practices that go beyond the legal requirements and to shift towards more sustainable and environmentally friendly agriculture.
 Eco-schemes will be voluntary for farmers in Poland with an allocation of 25% of the direct payments envelope.
 There will be a specific focus on soil protection and sustainable production methods.

-- → Biodiversity depends on bees and other pollinators.
+- Biodiversity depends on bees and other pollinators.
 Through a dedicated eco-scheme, farmers can receive support for sowing a mixture of at least two species of honey plants on dedicated areas.
 These honey plant areas must not be used for agricultural production until 31 August and must not be treated with plant protection products.
-Between 2023 and 2027, Poland wants to support honey plants on an area of about 30 000 hectares per year. - Under a comprehensive eco-scheme, farmers can receive support for up to eight practices contributing to better soil health - such as the application of winter catch crops or the implementation of a fertilisation plan - that will cover up to 2.6 million hectares.
+Between 2023 and 2027, Poland wants to support honey plants on an area of about 30 000 hectares per year. - Under a comprehensive eco-scheme, farmers can receive support for up to eight practices contributing to better soil health - such as the application of winter catch crops or the implementation of a fertilisation plan - that will cover up to 2.6 million hectares. - In 2024, there is also a new eco-scheme to support fallow land, which is beneficial for the environment and biodiversity in particular.
+Farmers can receive support for up to 4% of the arable area of their holding that is left lying fallow.
+This new eco-scheme is expected to cover 217 thousand hectares.